 I opened the window

 It does not hint at the devastating consequences.
-These will be covered in the blog posts that will occur weekly.
+These will be covered in the blog posts that will occur once a month.

 If you would like to share your family story via this website, please use the contact form below or send an email to email@example.com.